opra-project/OPRA/README.md

 ### How is Roon Labs involved in this project?

-Roon has set up the repository, defined the git-based database format, built the documentation and tooling, and craeted a system that makes this data available to software that might make use of it.
+Roon has set up the repository, defined the git-based database format, built the documentation and tooling, and created a system that makes this data available to software that might make use of it.
 We have also contributed significant amounts of vendor and product artwork to ensure that products based on OPRA look great.

-We will be approving PRs as the community builds out the repository, and as leaders emerge in the community, we will share this responsibility with others to ensure that this project is resillient in the long term.
+We will be approving PRs as the community builds out the repository, and as leaders emerge in the community, we will share this responsibility with others to ensure that this project is resilient in the long term.

 Going forward, we will work to keep the data set clean and consistent so that when it is utilized within a product, the experience is great.
 We will use our graphic design team